-Tips for Poor Appetite and Healthful Weight Gain
+Tips for Healthful Weight Gain

-Initially after a stroke, you may experience a decrease in appetite and dietary intake.
-This can be because of medical problems, depression, poor appetite, difficulty chewing and swallowing, and taste changes.
-Inadequate nutrient intake can result in weakness, feeling tired, and an inability to participate in daily activities.
+Initially after a brain injury, you may experience a decrease in appetite and dietary intake.
+This can be due to medical problems, changes in mood, poor appetite, difficulty chewing and swallowing, and taste changes.
+Inadequate nutrient intake and your body's response to your injury can lead to weight loss.
+Weight and muscle loss can result in weakness, feeling tired, and an inability to participate in daily activities.